-The Ideas Powered for business website strategic project brings together two main partners, whose role is to help EU SMEs achieve their business goals by protecting their intellectual property assets.
+The Ideas Powered for business website strategic project brings together two main partners, whose role is to help EU SMEs achieve their business goals by protecting their intellectual property (IP) assets.

 The granting of property rights for your innovations is the mandate of the Austrian Patent Office, the central authority for industrial property protection in Austria.